Yorko/mlcourse.ai/_sources/book/topic02/assignment02_analyzing_cardiovascular_desease_data.md

 Filter out the following patient segments (we consider these as erroneous data)

-- diastolic pressure is higher than systolic
+- diastolic pressure is higher than systolic.
 - height is strictly less than 2.5 percentile (Use `pd.Series.quantile` to compute this value.
 If you are not familiar with the function, please read the docs.)
 - height is strictly more than 97.5 percentile
 - weight is strictly less than 2.5 percentile